 - Keep the conversation flowing.
-Make sure people feel comfortable to share their ideas and that everyone has a moment to speak within the group Keep in mind the initial question and make sure people at your table are trying to find an answer to it and are not going too far from the topic. - Remain at the table when others leave and welcome travellers from other tables for the - Briefly share key insights from the prior conversation so others can link and build using Enemy share key imagints from the prior conversation so dues that find all due ideas from their respective tables.
-Encourage participants to write, doodle and draw key ideas on their A2 size papers.
-Cently & as appropriate, encourage people at your table to note in the paper key connections, ideas, discoveries, and deeper questions as they emerge.
-Report back to the plenary about the discussion at your table for the whole hour.
+Make sure people feel comfortable to share their ideas and that everyone has a moment to speak within the group Keep in mind the initial question and make sure people at your table are trying to find an answer to x and are not going too far from the topic.
+Remain at the table when others leave and welcome travellers from other tables for the next round of conversation.